iotaledger/client-load-balancer/README.md

 This package is compatible with the [IOTA JavaScript client library](https://github.com/iotaledger/iota.js) and [mam.client.js](https://github.com/iotaledger/mam.client.js).

+There is a separate branch [https://github.com/iotaledger/client-load-balancer/tree/no-mam](https://github.com/iotaledger/client-load-balancer/tree/no-mam) which contains a version of this library for use with [mam.js](https://github.com/iotaledger/mam.js).
+This branch removes all the MAM specific methods and references as `mam.js` utilises the regular `composeAPI` for its communications.

 Features include:

 * Snapshot aware option which tries alternate nodes if getTrytes returns all 9s for result.